What kind of pain does an inguinal hernia cause?

 How do I relieve pain from an inguinal hernia?

 Many people who suffer from discomfort or pain from an inguinal hernia find that laying down flat on their backs can relieve most of their symptoms.
 Some find it necessary to massage the hernia back into their abdomen.
 While we advise most patients we have evaluated that it is safe to to this in the short term, there is no substitute for surgery.
 Surgery will alleviate the pain of most people within a few days.
 Anyone that has pain that restricts their activity level should be evaluated by an experienced hernia surgeon to understand their options.
-Over the counter pain medication use is not typically advised, as pain severe enough to warrant medication is often an indication for surgical intervention.
+Over-the-counter pain medication use is not typically advised, as pain severe enough to warrant medication is often an indication for surgical intervention.
 Recent data suggest that prescribing opioids before surgery increases a patients risk of becoming opioid dependent after surgery – a practice we don’t condone.

-Relieving hernia pain with a Hernia Belt of Truss
+Relieving hernia pain with a hernia belt or truss

 Relieving pain after hernia surgery